TanStack/table/docs/api/useGlobalFilter.md

 - `preGlobalFilteredRows: Array<Row>`
   - The array of rows **used right before filtering**.
   - Among many other use-cases, these rows are directly useful for building option lists in filters, since the resulting filtered `rows` do not contain every possible option.
-- `setGlobalFilter: Function(columnId, filterValue) => void`
+- `setGlobalFilter: Function(filterValue) => void`
-  - An instance-level function used to update the filter value for a specific column.
+  - An instance-level function used to update the global filter value.

 ### Example